 One study showed that non-African people have approximately 1 to 4 percent Neanderthal DNA.
-And two more studies show that collectively, the Neanderthal DNA percentage in modern humans today is about 20%.
+And two more studies show that collectively, the 20% of the Neanderthal DNA can be found in modern humans today.
 Those genes have an influence on a range of areas: hair, skin, and disease.

 The homme de Spy ("Man from Spy") (boris doesborg/ CC BY NC SA 2.0 ), and other stereotypical reconstructions of what Neanderthals may have looked like: at the Neanderthal Museum in Mettmann, Germany (Stefan Scheer/Stefanie Krull/ CC BY SA 3.0 ), in the Museum für Naturkunde, Berlin, Germany ( כ.אלון/ CC BY SA 3.0 ), and in Zagros Paleolithic Museum, Kermanshah (Rawansari/ CC BY SA 3.0 )

 The amount of Neanderthal DNA in modern humans is not huge, but it has had a very important impact.
 Characteristics obtained from Neanderthal DNA may have actually been the key to the survival of Homo sapiens.
 Genes such as ones which provided an advantage in difficult climates would have certainly been useful.